Coronavirus Diagnosis: What Should I Expect?

 - Your symptoms are improving.

-If you have a suppressed immune system or other special circumstances, your doctor may recommend a longer period of isolation and/or further testing.
+If you have a severe case of COVID-19, a suppressed immune system or other special circumstances, your doctor may recommend a longer period of isolation or further testing.
 If you test negative for the coronavirus twice in a row, with tests at least 24 hours apart, you can resume contact with others.

 Does a coronavirus diagnosis mean I’ll get pneumonia?

-Some patients with COVID-19 may develop pneumonia, a lung infection, if the virus makes its way to the lungs.
-If you have pneumonia, the air sacs in the lungs fill up with fluid, which impairs the lungs’ ability to transfer oxygen and results in difficulty breathing.
+Some patients with COVID-19 develop pneumonia.
 Viral pneumonia, such as from COVID-19, cannot be treated with antibiotics.
-In severe cases, ventilator support may be needed to ensure sufficient oxygen circulation in the body.
+In severe cases, ventilator support may be needed to ensure the body is getting enough oxygen.

-People over age 65 and those with preexisting conditions are at a higher risk of developing pneumonia and may experience more severe symptoms.
+People over age 65 and those with certain health conditions are at a higher risk of developing pneumonia and may experience more severe cases of COVID-19.
 Studies show that in patients with COVID-19, pneumonia may progress into acute respiratory distress syndrome (ARDS), which can be fatal in some patients.

 Can I get COVID-19 more than once?